Top 10 Smart Foods for College Students

 Stick to dark, bittersweet chocolate and no more than a few squares a day, about half an ounce.
 Or stir a teaspoon of cocoa powder into your Greek yogurt.
 Avoid alkalized or Dutch processed cocoa, which has fewer antioxidants than regular cocoa.

 Beans.
 Bring on the burritos!
-Beans supply high-quality protein, magnesium, and B vitamins, all of which help your brain work as it should.
+Beans supply high-quality protein, magnesium, and B vitamins, all of which help your brain work.
 Because beans also have lots of fiber and complex carbohydrates, you'll digest them slowly and benefit from them over the course of the day.
 Nolan says that, across the board, all beans provide about the same amounts of protein and fiber.
 They are also good sources of omega-3s and antioxidants, particularly kidney beans.
 Try to eat one-half to two-thirds cup of beans every day, Nolan recommends.

 Find more articles, browse back issues, and read the current issue of "